Diego Suárez (footballer, born 1994)

-Diego Suárez Hernández (born 10 October 1994) is a Spanish footballer who plays for CD Tudelano as a forward.
+Diego Suárez Hernández (born 10 October 1994) is a Spanish footballer who plays for Utebo as a forward.

 Club career

 Born in Zaragoza, Aragon, Suárez graduated from local Real Zaragoza's youth system.
 He made his senior debuts with the reserves in the 2011–12 campaign, in Segunda División B.

 On 2 November 2013 Suárez made his debut with the main squad, replacing Barkero in a 2–3 loss at SD Eibar in the Segunda División championship.
 On 16 July 2015 he signed a new two-year contract with the club, being loaned to Lleida Esportiu in a season-long deal.